-This feature is intended to be used to detect changes from OSD to movie/program, and not to detect changes in aspect ratio within a movie.
+This feature is intended to be used to detect changes from OSD to movie/program, and not to detect changes in aspect ration within a program.
 There is a hysteresis time of several seconds before a change takes effect.
 This is not an issue at the beginning of a program, but it is not fast enough to use when the aspect ratio of the source changes within the program.